MinecraftForge/Documentation/docs/utilities/recipes.md

 ----
 Both Minecraft and Forge require you to specify the type of your recipe within the type tag.
 You can think of this as the definition of which the crafting layout is to be used, for example `minecraft:crafting_shaped` or `minecraft:crafting_shapeless`.
 Forge has also specified `forge:oreshaped` in order to use the ore dictionary within a shaped recipe, thought you may want to prefer using the ingredient oredict type instead.
 The ingredient oredict is a type of itself, only defined for each ingredient separately instead of the entire recipe.
 It looks like this: `"type": "forge:ore_dict"` and doesn't allow to specify the `data` tag.
 The above tags are example tags only and not a complete list of all available options for the type!

-If you want, you can define your own types aswell which requires the use of a `_factories.json` file.
+If you want, you can define your own types aswell which requires the use of a [`_factories.json`][Factories] file.

 Groups
 ------
 Optionally you can add a group to your recipes to be displayed within the recipe helper interface.
-It doesn't matter what you specify as all recipes with the same String will be shown in the same group.
-This can be used for example for having all door recipes shown in the recipe helper interface as there are different types of doors depending on the used wood.
+All recipes with the same group String will be shown in the same group.
+For example, this can be used to have all door recipes shown in the recipe helper interface as a single entry, even though there are different types of doors.

 Shaped and shapeless crafting
 -----------------------------